VoodooChild99/oss-fuzz-crawler/README.md

   -h, --help            show this help message and exit -s, --skip-check      Download corpuses only when it's not in local, hash checks are skipped -d DIRECTORY, --directory DIRECTORY
-                        Directory where the corpuses are stored -m MAX_RETRIES, --max-retries MAX_RETRIES
+                        Directory where the corpuses are stored locally -m MAX_RETRIES, --max-retries MAX_RETRIES
                         Max retires when downloading corpuses, always retry if not specified
 ```